Helping with Your Family Goals

 Many couples face problems with achieving pregnancy naturally.
 About one in three couples fail to conceive after a year of trying for a wide variety of reasons.
 However, for many who are unable to conceive naturally, having a child is still very much possible through in vitro fertilization (IVF).
 The various procedures involved in IVF not only provide an effective alternative to natural pregnancy, but also help to shed light on exactly why a couple is having trouble conceiving in the first place.

 In vitro means that the eggs are fertilized in a laboratory, as opposed to in vivo, in which the eggs are fertilized in the fallopian tube.
 Heartland Center for Reproductive Medicine also offers in vivo techniques, including intrauterine insemination and gamete intrafallopian transfer (GIFT).
-Contact Dr. Maclin or Dr. Gustin today to find out which assisted reproductive technology is best suited to your case.
+Contact Dr. Maclin, Dr. Gustin, or Dr. Constance today to find out which assisted reproductive technology is best suited to your case.

 There are instances in which IVF will not be useful in inducing pregnancy.
 Endometrial polyps, intrauterine adhesions, uterine fibroids, uterine infections, and other congenital or acquired uterine anomalies can prevent the implantation of healthy embryos.
-A consultation with Dr. Maclin or Dr. Gustin will help determine whether you and your partner will be able to benefit from IVF techniques.
+A consultation with Dr. Maclin, Dr. Gustin, or Dr. Constance will help determine whether you and your partner will be able to benefit from IVF techniques.

 The IVF Procedure